cat-well/book-parser/README.md

 #### Query Parameters

-- `search` (string) — filter by title, short description, author name, or category.
+- `search` (string) — filter by title, short description, author name, or author id.
 - `limit` (integer) — number of records to return (all records if not set).
 - `offset` (integer) — number of records to skip (0 if not set).